-- Public Offering On October 16, 2020, the Company raised net proceeds of \$8.7 million, after deducting underwriting discounts, commissions and offering expenses, through an underwritten public offering (the "Offering") and sold an aggregate of 1,380,000 shares of common stock. - PPP Loan On May 1, 2020, the Company was granted a \$2.2 million loan (the "PPP Loan") under the Paycheck Protection Program (the "PPP") administered by the Small Business Administration ("SBA") established under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which enabled us to return employees we had furloughed earlier in 2020 to full time employment and to restore employees to full pay following certain pay cuts.
-On July 8, 2021, we received notice that the PPP Loan had been forgiven as of July 1, 2021. - New Credit Facility On March 13, 2020, we also entered into a new credit facility with Siena Lending Group LLC (the "Siena Credit Facility") that provides a revolving credit line of up to \$10 million, subject to a borrowing base. - Reduced Capital Expenditures We limited capital expenditures during 2020.
+- Public Offerings On October 16, 2020 and August 16, 2021, the Company raised net proceeds of \$8.7 million and \$11.3 million (including the exercise of the underwriters' overallotment option on August 20, 2021), respectively, after deducting underwriting discounts, commissions and offering expenses, through underwritten public offerings and sold an aggregate of 1,380,000 and 842,375 shares of common stock, respectively. - PPP Loan On May 1, 2020, the Company was granted a \$2.2 million loan (the "PPP Loan") under the Paycheck Protection Program (the "PPP") administered by the Small Business Administration ("SBA") established under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which enabled us to return employees we had furloughed earlier in 2020 to full time employment and to restore employees to full pay following certain pay cuts.
+On July 8, 2021, we received notice that the PPP Loan had been forgiven as of July 1, 2021. - New Credit Facility On March 13, 2020, we entered into a new credit facility with Siena Lending Group LLC (the "Siena Credit Facility") that provides a revolving credit line of up to \$10 million, subject to a borrowing base. - Reduced Capital Expenditures We limited capital expenditures during 2020 and gradually increased expenses during 2021 as our sales improved.

 Since the onset of the pandemic, our top priority has been to ensure the health and safety of our employees while continuing to provide our customers with high-quality, personalized service.
 On March 20, 2020, we instituted work-from-home practices for the majority of our employees to reduce the spread of COVID-19 and to comply with government mandates.
-Because most of our employees already had laptop computers with remote access into our IT systems, we have experienced only minor reductions in productivity and minimal costs related to the implementation of our work-from-home practices.
-In addition, even with the move to a work-from-home environment, our existing internal control structure remained operational and unchanged.
+Because most of our employees already had laptop computers with remote access into our IT systems, we experienced only minor reductions in productivity and minimal costs related to the implementation of our work-from-home practices.
+In addition, even with the move to a work-from-home environment, our internal control structure remained operational and unchanged.

-With a majority of our employees now fully vaccinated against COVID-19, we are beginning to prepare a return-to-work plan that we expect to implement in the second half of 2021.

-Our distribution centers, deemed an essential service, have remained operational throughout the pandemic.
-During 2020, we implemented a new COVID-19 policy, which was still in place during the first six months of 2021, to specifically address health and safety guidelines for employees to adhere to and follow when at work or returning to work.
-This policy is based on the COVID-19 safety guidelines recommended by the Centers for Disease Control and Prevention and implements the following operations procedures:
+As of October 4, 2021 all of our employees were fully vaccinated against COVID-19 and, as a result, we implemented a return-to-work plan, reopening all of our facilities and ending our work-from-home practices.
+Our distribution centers, deemed an essential service, remained operational throughout the pandemic.
+During 2020, we implemented new COVID-19 policies, most of which were still in place during the first nine months of 2021, to specifically address health and safety guidelines for employees to adhere to and follow when at work.
+These policies are based on the COVID-19 safety guidelines recommended by the Centers for Disease Control and Prevention and implement the following operations procedures:

-- staggered shifts and a rotational or flexible work schedule to minimize the number of employees at any particular facility at a single time; - mandated use of protective equipment, such as masks and gloves, when in common areas, which is provided to employees; - spaced seating in workspaces such as manufacturing cells, lunch/break rooms, conference rooms and other common areas to comply with social distancing guidelines; - employees who (i) show symptoms of COVID-19 or (ii) have been exposed to someone who shows symptoms or has tested positive for COVID-19 are prohibited from reporting to work for 10 days; - visitors are prohibited from entering all facilities; and - cleaning and disinfecting protocols at all facilities.
+- staggered shifts and a rotational or flexible work schedule to minimize the number of employees at any particular facility at a single time; - mandated use of protective equipment, such as masks and gloves, when in common areas, which is provided to employees; - spaced seating in workspaces such as manufacturing cells, lunch/break rooms, conference rooms and other common areas to comply with social distancing guidelines; - employees who (i) show symptoms of COVID-19 or (ii) have been exposed to someone who shows symptoms or has tested positive for COVID-19 are prohibited from reporting to work for 10 days; - prior to October 4, 2021, visitors were prohibited from entering all facilities; and - cleaning and disinfecting protocols at all facilities.